Paja Francuski: The fall of Milošević and after (2000–12)

-The LSV joined the Democratic Opposition of Serbia (Demokratska opozicija Srbije, DOS), a broad and ideologically diverse coalition of parties opposed to Milošević's government, in 2000.
+The LSV joined the Democratic Opposition of Serbia (DOS), a broad and ideologically diverse coalition of parties opposed to Milošević's government, in 2000.
 The DOS defeated Milošević in the 2000 Yugoslavian general election, an event that prompted wide-scale changes in Serbian politics.

 Francuski was re-elected for Kikinda's second division as a DOS candidate in the 2000 provincial election and was also re-elected to the Kikinda municipal assembly in the concurrent 2000 local elections.
 The DOS won majority victories at both levels of government.
 When the provincial assembly convened, Francuski was appointed as one of the vice-presidents of Vojvodina's executive council.
 He served in this capacity until 2002, when he was re-assigned as the provincial secretary for energy and minerals.
 In the latter role, he took part in discussions about forming a public company for natural gas distribution in the province; in September 2003, he had to announce that this plan was being abandoned, as there were no viable options to provide a stable, safe, and cheap supply to consumers.
 The following year, he complained that relations between the republican and provincial energy ministries were not satisfactory.

-The DOS coalition had dissolved by 2004, and the LSV contested that year's provincial election in its own Together for Vojvodina (Zajedno za Vojvodinu, ZZV) coalition.
+The DOS coalition had dissolved by 2004, and the LSV contested that year's provincial election in its own Together for Vojvodina (ZZV) coalition.
 Francuski sought re-election in Kikinda's second division and was defeated.
 He stood down from the executive council shortly after the election.

 Francuski briefly returned to political life in 2012 as a member of the Preokret (English: U-Turn) coalition.
 He sought re-election to the provincial assembly in his old constituency for the 2012 provincial election and was defeated.
 He also appeared in the third position on the U-Turn list for Kikinda in the 2012 local elections; the list did not cross the electoral threshold to win any mandates.

+Francuski died on 25 March 2023 after a short and serious illness.